 We believe that in the future the status quo of 3D printing will move significantly toward more complex prints.
 When printing with a single material with continuous extrusion - the usual use case right now - quick heat up time may not seem like such a significant advantage, in the future printing with multiple materials with a lot of extruder changes could be much faster.
 The main engineering goal we're trying to achieve is a higher quality extrusion even with demanding materials like PEEK & Ultem.
 By heating the steel nozzle itself, we offer an abrasion-resistant solution with all the temperature-flow advantages of a brass nozzle.

-Could the magnetic field of the INo Trident have an impact on inductive probes for bed mesh leveling?
+Could the magnetic field of the INo have an impact on inductive probes for bed mesh levelling?

 How is less mass better?